SSL4RL: Revisiting Self-supervised Learning as Intrinsic Reward for Visual-Language Reasoning: What Makes a Good SSL4RL Task?

 \textbf{SSL Task Settings.} For each SSL pretext task, we implement the following configurations.
 In Rotation, images are rotated counterclockwise by a randomly selected angle from {0°, 90°, 180°, 270°}.
 In Jigsaw, each image is partitioned into a 2×2 grid, and the patches are randomly shuffled.
 In Contrastive, we apply the standard augmentation pipeline from \citet{chen2020simclr}, including color jittering, grayscale conversion, Gaussian blur, horizontal flipping, and random resized cropping, each with an application probability of 0.2.
 In Position, the image is divided into four equal quadrants, and the target is to identify which quadrant (upper-left, upper-right, lower-left, lower-right) contains a specified patch.

 \textbf{Training and Evaluation Settings.} Our experiments primarily adopt Qwen-2.5-VL-3B/7B-Instruct \citep{bai2025qwen2} for their moderate sizes and strong reasoning performance.
-For GRPO training, we set the group size to be 5, the KL loss coefficient to be 0.01, the entropy loss coefficient to be 0, and context length to be 2048.
-We train the models on 8xA800 GPUs with batch size of 512.
+For GRPO training, we set the group size to be 5, the KL loss coefficient to be 0.01, the entropy loss coefficient to be 0, and the context length to be 2048.
+We train the models on 8xA800 GPUs with a batch size of 512.
 For evaluation, we adopt the third-party evaluation tool VLMEvalKit \citep{duan2024vlmevalkit}, with the default sampling configured with a temperature of 0.01, top-p of 0.001, and top-k of 1.

-\textbf{Benchmarks.} We assess our approach on two prominent multi-modal benchmarks designed for evaluating vision-language reasoning capabilities: MMBench \citep{liu2024mmbench} and SEED-Bench \citep{li2023seed}.
-MMBench provides a diverse testbed with over 3,000 multiple-choice questions spanning 20 distinct ability dimensions.
-All results on MMBench are reported for the DEV-EN split, showing the average performance per category (detailed per-dimension results are in Appendix \ref{sec:mmbench-detail-results}).
-SEED-Bench is a comprehensive benchmark with human annotations for image and video modalities.
-For evaluation, we select the 9 core dimensions pertaining to image understanding, which comprise 14,232 examples in total.
+We visualize the rewards, entropy, and response length trajectories during RL training in Appendix \ref{appen:curves}.